 Welcome to Le Presbytère Hotel

-Piece of history with its exposed beams, its flamboyant Gothic architecture and its elevn rooms with a unique character, the hotel Le Presbytère is the perfect place for the travelers looking for an extraordinary experience.
+Piece of history with its exposed beams, its flamboyant Gothic architecture and its eleven rooms with a unique character, Le Presbytère is the perfect place for the travelers looking for an extraordinary experience.

-Being a building classfied as an historical monument, the hotel does not have a lift.
+Being a building classified as an historical monument, the hotel does not have a lift.
 Our team will take care of your luggages as soon as you arrive.

 Discover our elegant rooms with a warm ambience